ufwbogdan/Cosine-Similarity-And-Smallest-Enclosing-Ball/README.md

-Cosine similarity and smallest enclosing ball problems using intel intrinsic functions in C.
+Cosine similarity and smallest enclosing ball problems using intel intrinsic functions in C++.

 -> Task 1:
   - Given two n-dimensional vectors, A and B, the cosine similarity is a real value in the range [-1, 1] computed as follows: